 Elefront adopts this methodology by focusing on both geometry and data.
 By storing all data inside Rhino geometry, Elefront will enable you to split up your Grasshopper process into manageable portions that multiple users can use as input for further Grasshopper development.
 Moreover, Elefront is ideal for exporting Grasshopper data into Dynamo/Revit.
 By using it in conjunction with Rhynamo, Rhino objects with embedded intelligence can be transferred seamlessly into Revit.
-Without originally intending to do so, Elefront has significantly improved the interoperability between Rhino and Revit.
+Without initially intending to do so, Elefront has significantly improved the interoperability between Rhino and Revit.

 Here are a few useful components that I use regularly:

 This Rhino feature is one of the ‘hidden’ commands that often gets overlooked by users.
 Essentially, UserText will allow you to create custom parameters for objects which aren’t visible in the properties pallet.
-Therefore, beyond just specifying the name of the object and its display colour, etc., we can create our own custom parameters just like in Revit.
-For example, if we had a panelised surface we could create a ‘Mark’ key (parameter) and define its value.
-There is no limit to the number of keys/values that can be applied to elements so we can build-up as much information as desired.
+Therefore, beyond just specifying the name of the object and its display colour, etc., we can create custom parameters just like in Revit.
+For example, if we had a panelised surface, we could create a ‘Mark’ key (parameter) and define its value.
+There is no limit to the number of keys/values that can be applied to elements.
+We can therefore build-up as much information as desired.

-To access UserText values once elements have been baked you can use the ‘GetUserText‘ in the Rhino command line.
+To access UserText values once elements have been baked, you can use the ‘GetUserText‘ in the Rhino command line.
 If you select ‘All keys’, Rhino will return all the user attributes for that element.
 To clear an object’s UserText once it has already been created, use the ‘SetUserText‘ command in Rhino and enter “” (double quotation marks).

-This is a really powerful component and works in a similar manner to some of the other Grasshopper plug-ins like Human and Horster.
+This is a powerful component and works similarly to some of the other Grasshopper plug-ins like Human and Horster.
 For example, you may have some residential apartments that have been manually modelled.
 If these are turned into a Rhino block and named accordingly such as ‘1 Bed’, ‘2 Bed’, etc., we can use this component to reference in only the blocks we need.
 Additionally, the blocks contain any associated data in the form of user attributes we can use the ‘Filter by User Attributes’ components to narrow down our selection.